joshuamccluskey/states-and-state-captials-trvia/README.md

 - 1 pt additional for finishing all tests Basic -> Advanced 2
 - 1 pt for README with clear instructions on how to run application
 # states-and-state-captials-trvia

+## Refactor
+- finished all required problems to A24